-- First, CBT is goal-oriented, meaning that you and your therapist work together to identify specific goals that you want to achieve.
-This focus on achievable goals helps keep you motivated and invested in your treatment.
+- First, CBT is goal-oriented, meaning you and your therapist work together to identify specific goals you want to achieve.
+Focusing on achievable goals helps keep you motivated and invested in your treatment.

 - Second, CBT is based on a collaborative relationship between therapist and patient.
-This means that you are actively involved in your treatment, and you work together to come up with strategies that will help you achieve your goals.
-This partnership also allows for flexibility, as the therapist can adapt the treatment to meet your needs.
+This means that you are actively involved in your treatment, and you work together to develop strategies to help you achieve your goals.
+This partnership also allows flexibility, as the therapist can adapt the treatment to meet your needs.

 - Finally, CBT is evidence-based.
 This means that it has been shown to be effective in a number of scientific studies.
 This helps to ensure that you are getting the most effective treatment possible.

 These elements make CBT an effective, trusted, and proven therapeutic approach for treating substance use disorders or mental health disorders.
 It is so often used in behavioral health because substance use and mental health disorders frequently occur together.
 This approach allows for the treatment of both conditions simultaneously.